testing-library/dom-testing-library/README.md

   }): HTMLElement
 ```

-This will return the element that has the matching `title` attribute.
+Returns the element that has the matching `title` attribute.

 ```javascript
 // <span title="Delete" id="2" />